weserv/docs/docs/crop.md

 ### Position-based

-Controls the starting location of the crop.
+Control the starting location of the crop.
 When `&fit=contain` is set, it determines how the image is positioned inside its box.

 **Valid positions:**